david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 The following series of exercises guide you through using samples of increasing complexity.
 As you move through each exercise you will get a sense of how to use OpenVINO in more sophisticated use cases.

+In these exercises, you will:

+	1. Convert and optimize a neural network models to work on Intel hardware.
+	2. Run computer vision applications using optimized models and appropriate media.
+        - During optimization with the DL Workbench, a subset of ImageNet and VOC images are used.
+        - When running samples, we'll use either an image or video file located on this system.

 **NOTE:** Before starting these sample exercises, change directories into the samples directory:

 `cd ~/omz_demos_build/intel64/Release`

 **NOTE:** During this exercise you will be asked to move to multiple different directories, and occasionally to copy files (so that you don't have to specify full paths in commands).
 You are welcome to set up environment variables to make these tasks easier, but we leave that to you.

 <details>
    <summary>Exercise 1 - Run A Sample Application</summary>